Coupeville Farm to School

 Coupeville Farm to School began in early 2013 when a group of parents, teachers, school food service staff, and local food advocates met to identify ways local food and agriculture could be integrated into the Coupeville School District through garden based education.
 This organization serves children of all ages in the Coupeville School District.

 The School Farm, in collaboration with the district's Connected Food Program, has produced thousands of pounds of healthy produce for the cafeteria in the past 3 years.
-Students spend class time at the farm helping to plant, harvest and sample a variety of vegetables like kale, broccoli raab, tomatoes, and cucumbers, further encouraging them to be curious eaters and appreciate the life cycle of their food.
+Students spend class time at the farm helping to plant, harvest and sample a variety of vegetables like kale, broccoli raab, tomatoes, and cucumbers, further encouraging them to be curious eaters and to appreciate the life cycle of their food.

 Fundraising Goals

-Our goals for 2023-2025 include:
+Our goals for 2025-2026 include:

 - Community engagement - having healthy kids benefits our entire community as we continue to build on our relationships with other organizations and local residents, who assist with projects like the completion of the Middle/High School Gardens, after school programming and summer programs.
+In 2025 the school farm will also serve as a community gathering space.

 Our needs for this campaign are very specific: